Application Deadline: Open until filled.

-Qualifications include a Ph.D. or equivalent in Mechanical or Electrical Engineering, Physics, or Applied Mathematics, or equivalent qualifications based on professional experience with a demonstrated record of achievement in research.
-We are seeking candidates who are highly motivated and eager to work flexibly and creatively in a cross-disciplinary team environment.
-A background in magnet technology, superconductivity, cryogenics and/or structural mechanics is required.
-Very good communications skills and the ability to interact constructively with physicists, engineers, designers, technicians and other lab personnel are required.
+Minimum qualifications include a PhD in physics, chemistry, engineering, or equivalent, with an emphasis on experimental research and a demonstrated record of academic excellence.
+We are seeking candidates who are highly motivated and eager to work flexibly and creatively in an interdisciplinary team environment.
+The ability to interact with physicists, engineers, designers, technicians and other lab personnel are all required.

 The MagLab is operated for the National Science Foundation by a collaboration of institutions comprising Florida State University, the University of Florida, and Los Alamos National Laboratory.